 Alternatively, you could use the train, which is faster compared to the bus.
 However, this option is quite expensive with ticket prices ranging from $100 to $200.
 You could also look at other options.
 Such as rideshare (cheapest $30-55), car, or plane (fastest).

 Where to stay in Munich?

 Munich has several places all convenient for tourists.
-However, as a solo traveller, one neighborhood that you should consider staying at is Altstadt.
+However, as a solo traveler, one neighborhood that you should consider staying in is Altstadt.
 Hotels here are close to great restaurants and clubs.
 Furthermore, this neighborhood has several areas dedicated to sightseeing.

 Where to eat in Munich?